SpeedMoe

 Iteration 1 - 2

-With these in mind, We started to design the UX Iteration 1 after my initial sketches.
-And optimized the interface based on user feedback
+After thar, we started to design the UX Iteration 1 after my initial sketches.
+And optimized the interface based on our experience and feedback from previous events.

 Website Protypes: